 - The name from your email address will be used as your name on the comments you leave unless your comment gives me reason to hide your identity.
 Names like “Best Lawyer in Phillie” will be replaced, as will any I find offensive.
 If your email address does not include your name, I will create one for you.
 I don’t promote products and services on your blog, so don’t expect to promote your products and services on my blog.

 - I reserve the right to edit comments, reply to comments via email as well as via published reply on this blog, and remove comments at any time.
 I promise not to remove every comment that disagrees with me, corrects my facts or grammar, or offers a differing opinion — but this is my blog, and I reserve the absolute right to publish what I want.
 You should do the same on yours.

 - If you want a personal reply and do not want your comment published, leave me your name and email or Twitter address in your comment and mark it “do not publish — please reply privately.”
 I won’t promise to respond immediately to every comment, but I will respond as soon as I have time.

 - I don’t engage in flame wars here or in other forums.
 I do try to be civil, and appreciate the same from others.

 Last, but not least, if you post it in a comment on my blog, I reserve the right to use it in the blog.
 If you do not want your comment published, or you do not want me to include it in my blog or publicize it, tell me so in the comment.
 Otherwise, anything you post on my site is fair game for my writing here or elsewhere.

-DMCA and Copyright Notes
+DMCA and Copyright Policy